Eero $299 vs Deco $249 vs Orbi $699 — Mesh WiFi 2026

 - App lacks some advanced features of competitors

-- Parental controls less robust than ASUS
+- Parental controls less solid than ASUS

 - Setup requires mobile app download